 Exam Preparation Materials

-The Exam Handbook is available to eligible HTCPs and Certification Applicants by contacting the Certification Administrator.
+The Exam Handbook is available to eligible HTCPs and Certification Applicants in the Kajabi Portal.

-The Study Guide which includes the content description is available to eligible HTCPs and to prospective candidates and certification applicants by contacting the Certification Administrator.
+The Study Guide which includes the content description is available to eligible HTCPs and to prospective candidates and certification applicants.

 All current HTCPs and HTCP candidates who have submitted their certification packets to HTC are eligible to take the exam.
 HTCPs must pass the exam prior to their next certification renewal, HTCP candidates have up to one year from the approval of their certification packet to take the exam.
 Candidates cannot use the HTCP credential until they have successfully completed the exam.